dyego-hcb/Node.js-do-Zero-a-Maestria-com-diversos-Projetos/SECOES/SECAO 01/README.md

 ### Repository Structure

 - **Section Summary:**
-   - Located in the [Summary](./Resumo) folder, providing a detailed overview of the covered topics.
+   - Located in the [Summary](./RESUMO/) folder, providing a detailed overview of the covered topics.

 - **Practical Examples:**
-   - Found in the [Exercise Video Lesson](./EXERCICIOS/EXERCICIO VIDEO AULA)folder.
+   - Found in the [Exercise Video Lesson](./EXERCICIOS/EXERCICIO%20VIDEO%20AULA/) folder.

 - **Proposed Exercises and Solutions:**
-   - Available in the [Proposed Exercise]((./EXERCICIOS/EXERCICIO PROPOSTO) folder.
+   - Available in the [Proposed Exercise](./EXERCICIOS/EXERCICIO%20PROPOSTO/) folder.

 - **Task 01:**
    - Creating a new Node.js project.
    - Developing two variables and displaying their sum.
-   - The solution is in the [Task 01](./EXERCICIOS/EXERCICIO PROPOSTO/TAREFA 01) folder.
+   - The solution is in the [Task 01](./EXERCICIOS/EXERCICIO%20PROPOSTO/TAREFA%2001/) folder.

 - **Course Repository:**
    - All code is available in the [public GitHub repository](https://github.com/matheusbattisti/curso_node) for reference.